DanieleZambetti97/ProjectMoana/README.md

 [![Unit tests](https://github.com/DanieleZambetti97/ProjectMoana/actions/workflows/UnitTests.yml/badge.svg?branch=cameras)](https://github.com/DanieleZambetti97/ProjectMoana/actions/workflows/UnitTests.yml)
 > “Sometimes our strengths lie beneath the surface … Far beneath, in some cases.”  [💬](https://www.youtube.com/watch?v=fZ3QhwgVOTU)

 ProjectMoana is a Julia rendering program, able to generate images starting from a input text file (using the proper syntax).
+In addition it can convert PFM images to LDR formats (such as PNG and JPEG) using the Julia package [ImageMagick](https://juliapackages.com/p/imagemagick).
 The current stable version is 1.0.0.

 ## Requirements :heavy_exclamation_mark: